emilkje/dotvim/README.md

 	git submodule add git://github.com/author/plugin-name.git bundle/plugin-name

 If the plugin you are trying to install is not versioned with git, you can simply copy the plugin parent directory into the ~/.vim/bundle directory.
 Eg: ~/.vim/bundle/MyCoolPlugin/plugin/MyCoolPlugin.vim

+##Updating plugins

+Since we installed the plugins as git submodules, the update process is really simple:

+	git submodule update